rist-ro/rl-introduction-notes/sutton_rl.md

 #### Semi-gradient methods

-Unlike tabular methods, function approximation ones **are not guaranteed stable**.
+Unlike tabular methods, function approximation methods **are not guaranteed stable**.
 Tabular methods correspond to a special case of function approximation.

-One straightforward adaptation is to use **importance sampling** and one step TD(0).
+One way to adapt off-policy methods to function approximation is to use **importance sampling** and one step TD(0).
 $$
 w_{t+1} \leftarrow w_t + \alpha \rho_t  \delta_t \nabla \hat{v} (S_t, w_t)
 $$
-In this equation, $\rho_t$ is the classical importance sampling ratio and $\delta_t$ is the TD error, **either discounted or differential**.
+In this equation, $\rho_t$ is the importance sampling ratio and $\delta_t$ is the TD error, **either discounted or differential**.
 This way we can also generalize *expected Sarsa*.
-For example, the one step case looks like this:
+For example, the one step case of expected Sarsa looks like this:
 $$
 w_{t+1} \leftarrow w_t + \alpha \delta_t \nabla \hat{q} (s_t, A_t, w_t)\\
 \delta_t \triangleq R_{t+1} + \gamma \sum_a \pi (a|S_{T+1})\hat{q}(s_{t+1}, a, w_t) - \hat(S_t, A_t, w_t) \text{ (episodic)} \\